nutritionfactsorg/daily-dozen-localization/Documentation/TechNote_AppProductPage.md

 **Text Style: Plain**

-All text components are plain text _without any style formatting_ such as italics or bold.
-Plain text is used for both Android and Apple product page content.
-Translations will need to use plain text characters, such as quotes, for elements such as book titles as appropriate for that language.
+All text components are plain text _\*without\* any style formatting_ such as italics or bold.
+Plain text is used for both Android and Apple product page text content.
+Translations will need to use plain text characters, such as quotes, for elements like book titles as appropriate for that language.

+All [UTF-8 international quotation marks](https://en.wikipedia.org/wiki/Quotation_mark) and other punctuation marks are supported in the product page plain text.

 ## Android: Google Play Graphics <a id="android-google-play-graphics-"></a><sup>[▴](#contents)</sup>